stanford-centaur/smt-switch/README.md

 # Operating Systems

-The Makefiles in this repository currently only support Linux systems.
-Support for Mac OS and Windows is coming soon!
-See the [milestone](https://github.com/makaimann/smt-switch/milestone/4).
+Our `cmake` build system is currently only tested on Linux, but should work for other operating systems.
+Please file a GitHub issue if you have any problems!

 # Solvers
 To setup and install different solvers, first run the `./contrib/setup-<solver>.sh` script which builds position-independent static libraries in the `<solver>` directory.
-Then you can run `sudo make install-<solver>` to install that solver.
-This creates a shared object file named `libsmt-switch-<solver>.so` which is put in `/usr/local/lib` by default.
-Note that you will also need to build and install the regular `smt-switch` library with `sudo make install` to use the API.
+Then you can configure your `cmake` build with the `configure.sh` script.
+Enable a solver with `./configure.sh --<solver>`.
+By default only `libsmt-switch.so` is built without any solvers.

+Once you've configured the build system, simply enter the build directory (`./build` by default) and run `make`.
+Each solver you add produces a `libsmt-switch-<solver>.so` shared object file.
+Running `make install` installs these libraries and the public header files into the configured prefix (`/usr/local`) by default.
+Note that the header files are put in a directory, e.g. `/usr/local/include/smt-switch`.

 ## Custom Solver Location
 If you'd like to try your own version of a solver, you can use the `configure.sh` script to point to your custom location with `--<solver>-home`.
 You will need to build static libraries (.a) and have them be accessible in the standard location for that solver.
 For example, you would point to a custom location of CVC4 like so: